SNAP 2019 Analysis and Expected Cutoff

 As per the experts of Hitbullseye, the verbal section was dominated by reading comprehension followed by vocabulary based, grammar and sentence completion questions and was comparatively easier in comparison to previous year’s.
 The biggest surprise laid in the quantitative section.
 Questions on Data Interpretation (DI) were absolutely missing.
 Questions were based on the number system, percentage, geometry, averages, permutation & combination, S.I/CI, sets, logs, and mensuration.

-Last year, in terms of sections, SNAP exam had difficult General English and Reasoning sections as compared to the other sections.
-SNAP 2018 Analysis will help test takers understand the overall and sectional difficulty level, sectional distribution of questions and marks, a good number of attempts to crack each section and also the expected cutoff.
+SNAP 2019 Analysis will help test takers understand the overall and sectional difficulty level, sectional distribution of questions and marks, a good number of attempts to crack each section and also the expected cutoff.
 It is a good idea to go through the SNAP test analysis after the exam to gauge one's performance in the test.
-Let us check the SNAP 2018 analysis now.
-Key Highlights of SNAP 2018 Analysis
+Let us check the SNAP 2019 analysis now.

-The exam pattern of SNAP 2018 has been revised as the exam conducting authorities have introduced Non-MCQ questions in the form of 'Special Questions'.
+The exam pattern of SNAP 2019 has been revised as the exam conducting authorities have introduced Non-MCQ questions in the form of 'Special Questions'.
 The answers to the questions have to be typed in by the candidates using the virtual keyboard on the screen.
 Each of the four sections had five special questions besides a certain number of normal questions.
-Also, SNAP 2018 was conducted in online mode.
-The duration of the exam was two-hour (120 minutes) and the test had 130 multiple choice questions carrying 150 total marks.
+Also, SNAP 2019 will be conducted in online mode.
+The duration of the exam was two-hour (120 minutes) and the test had 105 multiple choice questions carrying 150 total marks.

-Marking Scheme: Each question carries one mark which means each correct response will fetch one mark.
-There will a negative marking -0.25 Mark for each wrong answer of MCQs and -0.50 Mark for each wrong answer of Non-MCQs.
-However, there would be no sectional cutoff score in SNAP 2018.
+Marking Scheme: Each question carries 1.5 mark which means each correct response will fetch 1.5 mark and each special question will fetch 2 marks.
+There will a negative marking 25% for each wrong answer of both MCQs and each wrong answer of Non-MCQs.
+However, there would be no sectional cutoff score in SNAP 2019.

 As per IMS Learning experts, the VA questions were predominantly vocabulary-based, though there were some grammar-based questions as well.
 The words tested were fairly commonly used words, and the not-so-common ones had incorrect options that were easy to eliminate.
 The grammar-based questions were also easy.